cwilkey4/Applied-Programming/hello-world/README.md

 This is a basic Hello World program, created for combined use of Visual Studio Code, GitHub, and Python in a single project.

-{Provide a link to your YouTube demonstration.
-It should be a one minute demo of the software running and a walkthrough of the code.}
+Here is a demo of my software!

 [Software Demo Video](http://youtube.link.goes.here)